In a Nutshell

 Why Go With HomeDNA

-HomeDNA promises a high level of DNA analysis that you can rely on.
+HomeDNA promises a high level of DNA analysis that you can rely on, with one of the best DNA testing kit.
 The HomeDNA Starter Ancestry Test is a good choice for anyone who is just beginning to be interested in their ancestry or is curious about their ethnic profile.
 It gives you some introductory information about your origins.
 Choose HomeDNA Starter Ancestry Test as a gift for someone who is wondering about their genetic makeup, or to get a small insight into your ancestry.

 What’s on Offer